mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 That’s why Nansen wakes up the monk who believes that the Roso’s practice is really nonsense, useless.
 That’s why he says it like this.
 But it is not criticizing.
 Okay?

-Do you have some questions about this *sho*?
+Do you have some questions about this *shō*?
 So, *practice and realization* – otherwise it’s a little bit difficult for you to understand [...] *satori*.

 #### 33:02